Cardiopulmonary resuscitation: Mental abilities

 Mental abilities are about the same for survivors before and after CPR for 89% of patients, based on before and after counts of 12,500 US patients' Cerebral-Performance Category (CPC) codes in a 2000–2009 study of CPR in hospitals.
 1% more survivors were in comas than before CPR.
 5% more needed help with daily activities.
 5% more had moderate mental problems and could still be independent.

-For CPR outside hospitals, a Copenhagen study of 2,504 patients in 2007-2011 found 21% of survivors developed moderate mental problems but could still be independent, and 11% of survivors developed severe mental problems, so they needed daily help.
+For CPR outside hospitals, a Copenhagen study of 2,504 patients in 2007-2011 found that 21% of survivors developed moderate mental problems but could still be independent, and 11% of survivors developed severe mental problems, so they needed daily help.
 Two patients out of 2,504 went into comas (0.1% of patients, or 2 out of 419 survivors, 0.5%), and the study did not track how long the comas lasted.

 Most people in comas start to recover in 2–3 weeks.
 2018 guidelines on disorders of consciousness say it is no longer appropriate to use the term "permanent vegetative state."
 Mental abilities can continue to improve in the six months after discharge, and in subsequent years.
 For long-term problems, brains form new paths to replace damaged areas.